RURAL VOICES: 15 AUTHORS CHALLENGE ASSUMPTIONS ABOUT SMALL-TOWN AMERICA

 Forthcoming from Candlewick Press, Fall 2020

-Look for “The Unhealthy Breakfast Club” in this anthology of short stories about rural experiences.
+Look for “The (Unhealthy) Breakfast Club” in this anthology of short stories about growing up rural.
 The collection challenges the stereotype of a monolithic rural America and explores the complexity, beauty, and nuances of growing up in small communities.

 Front Street Books, 2008